|Page 1 of 2:|| |

 *** This review may contain spoilers ***

-Mr. Gable was bought and paid for by his first wife (his acting coach), who paid for repairing his teeth and getting his stick-out ears surgically pinned back.
-Ms. Davies was bought and paid for by the famous publisher, and both she and Mr. Gable were set for great Hollywood careers.
-In this way, we can still in 2013 see this great pair's performance preserved on screen.
+Mr. Gable was bought and paid for by his first wife (his acting coach).
+She paid to get his teeth repaired and his ears surgically pinned back.
+Ms. Davies was bought and paid for by a famous publisher.
+Davies and Gable were set for Hollywood careers.
+We can in 2013 still see this great pair's performance preserved on screen.

-I realized that Marion would never be wasted as a real flying-trapeze artist in order to make this movie, and that the actual performers were professionals.
-She made quite a lovely picture, however, standing on the platform high up in the air and constantly changing positions with her partner.
-Her costuming was charming.
+I realized that Marion would not do her own flying-trapeze stunts here.
+She made quite a lovely picture, standing on the high platform.
 Gowns by Adrian?
-The white long pants on the elephant were hilarious, and quite a nice touch.
+The white pants on the elephant were hilarious, and quite a nice touch.

 A small town is aghast when "Queen of the Air" aerialist Marion Davies